Bald spots can be stressful. This is problematic since stress is also one of the potential causes of bald spots – it can become self-perpetuating.

 - Embracing baldness and shaving your head

-Hair transplants aren’t really a treatment you can use for bald spots – you would get a hair transplant to deal with hereditary hair loss, but when the baldness is in patches, a hair transplant wouldn’t be a suitable option.
+Hair transplants aren’t really a treatment you can use for bald spots – you would get a hair transplant to deal with hereditary hair loss, but when the baldness is in patches, a permanent hair transplant wouldn’t be a suitable option.

 Let’s start by looking at the more long-term solutions – medication and SMP.